American Carpatho-Russian Orthodox Diocese: Organization

 In 2006, the ACROD had 14,372 members in 78 parishes and five missions.
 The bulk of the diocese's parishes are in 13 states in the eastern United States, with two parishes and two missions in Ontario; nearly half of the parishes are located in Pennsylvania.
+A map of the church on 2010 census data has been published.

 There used to be two monasteries in the diocese: the Monastery of the Annunciation, in Tuxedo Park, New York which closed in the early 1990s, and the Monastery of the Holy Cross, at Beallsville, Maryland which dissolved in the late 1990s when its abbot converted to Ruthenian (Byzantine Rite) Catholicism.

-The diocese is a member of the Assembly of Canonical Orthodox Bishops of the United States of America.
+The primate of the archdiocese is a member of the Assembly of Canonical Orthodox Bishops of the United States of America.

 Christ the Saviour Seminary

-The Christ the Savior Seminary is part of the diocese.
+The Christ the Saviour Seminary is part of the diocese.
 It is located in Johnstown, Pennsylvania.
 The seminary was founded by the first bishop of the diocese, Orestes (Chornock), in 1940.
 The seminary, at first, not having a permanent home, moved and held classes in a number of northeastern United States cities, including New York City; Nicholson, Pennsylvania; and Bridgeport, Connecticut.
 In 1951, the diocese acquired the Strayer Mansion in Johnstown, Pennsylvania, that became the home of the seminary.
 The building has been developed to include class and lecture rooms and dining and recreation facilities, as well as a library and bookstore.

 The main purpose of the seminary is to train priests for the ACROD and other Orthodox dioceses in the United States, as well as in foreign countries.
 The seminary places emphasis on pastorally-oriented training.
 It was approved in 1960 by the Pennsylvania State Council of Education to grant a Bachelor of Theology degree.
 The seminary has tailored curricula for five classifications of candidates: a three-year Bachelor of Theology program for students who already have baccalaureate degrees, a Licentiate of Theology diploma late vocations program for those without a previous undergraduate degree, and a special admissions program for individuals who do not intend to be ordained to the Orthodox clergy.